Poundland: International operations

 Although price-point retailing and psychological pricing were first adopted in the United States during the 1870s by Frank Winfield Woolworth, the chain claims to have introduced this concept to Europe, and in 2009 claimed to be the largest single-price discount retailer in Europe.

 On 2 August 2011, Poundland announced plans to expand into mainland Europe under the name Dealz.
 The first six stores opened in Ireland in late 2011, creating 120 jobs, and were followed by a store in the Isle of Man in December 2011.
 The name 'Euroland' was not used in Ireland, due to poor feedback from potential customers.

 Museum

-A Poundland museum has been created at Ludstone Hall, Claverley.
+A Poundland museum was created at Ludstone Hall, Claverley.
 This depicts the life of Steve Smith and his rise as market stall holder at Bilston Market to a multi-millionaire.
+The estate was put on the market in 2024 for nearly £8 million.